byuccl/dac_sdc_2022/_labs/lab_1.md

 You can have your client connect to the server and see what is being received.
 You can also type a message into `netcat` as a response to your client.

 I will also be running a TCP server at `lundrigan.byu.edu:8080`.
 This server is only accessible on campus (for security purposes).
-If you are off-campus, you will need to VPN to test against it.
+If you are off-campus, you will need to VPN or use [SSH port forwarding](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding) to test against it.

 ## Resources